Fisheries and Oceans Canada Values and Ethics Code

 This Code is effective as of April 2, 2012.

 The following values are a compass to guide us in everything we do.
 They will support us in all our activities and enable us to better understand expectations and responsibilities within our organization.
 As they will often overlap, they cannot be considered in isolation from each other.
-This Fisheries and Oceans Canada Values and Ethics Code is an important source of guidance for us.
+This Values and Ethics Code for the Department of Fisheries and Oceans and the Canadian Coast Guard is an important source of guidance for us.
 We are expected to take steps to integrate these values into our decisions, actions, policies, processes and systems.
 Similarly, we can expect to be treated in accordance with these values by our organization.

 The departmental values are based on the federal public sector values of: